erelsgl/badkan/README.md

     service docker status
     docker run hello-world

-Next. pull a docker image from the public docker repository:
+Next, pull a docker image of badkan from the public docker repository:

     docker pull erelsgl/badkan

-This can take a very long time.
+This can take a very long time since the image is large.
 Alternatively, you can build the image yourself:

     cd docker
     docker build -t erelsgl/badkan:latest .

 ## Launch

 The system has three different parts that should be launched separately